 So you know, I help unemployed workers all day and night.
 As a result, I believe the first step is trying to acquire or defend a claim for unemployment benefits.

 On the other hand, I want to share a few positive reasons why the absolute best time to get laid off is during the holiday season.

 Being laid off is a stronger position than being compelled to quit or being told you are fired for a made-up reason.

-Of course, your employer would never make anything up.
-For those who do not fall in this category, employers attaching “employment misconduct” to a discharge feels much worse.
+Of course, your employer would never make anything up, right?
+For those who do not fall into this category, employers attaching “employment misconduct” to a discharge feels much worse.

-If this doesn’t convince you that the best layoff to experience are Christmas Layoffs, then consider my second reason.
+If this doesn’t convince you that the best layoff is a Christmas Layoff, then consider my second reason.

 Christmas Layoffs: Best Time Reason #2